 The Tibetan Wolf

 Essentially an animal of Great Himalayan zone, it is found in Spiti and Hangrang valley of Kinnaur district of Himachal Pradesh.
 A shy night prowler of the size of an ordinary sheep-dog, the locals call it "Chanku".
 It is a notorious killer of domestic animals and is very harmful to Bharal and Ibex.
 It is known to kill as many animals as it finds, irrespective of what it can eat.

 This member of the cat family extends its limits from the Shivalik zone to the Middle Himalayan zone.
 It is sleek, short haired and agile animal.
-In Hamirpur district, it has become notorious, because of man eating instances.
-It has adapted itself for the forested areas, as well as open countrysides.
+In Hamirpur district, it has become notorious, because of man-eating instances.
+It has adapted itself to the forested areas, as well as open countrysides.
 It can also be found among rocks and scrubs.
-It is known to lift the sheep, goat and cattle.
+It is known to lift the sheep, goat, and cattle.

-A medium tailed pheasant, the Koklash is found on steep forested hillsides between 6000 to 12000 feet above sea level.
-The call of the cock from which the bird gets it local name "Kwaksha", is a loud singing like kok-kok-kok-kokras.
-By and large the pheasant is suitably adapted to the disturbances in its habitat, hence striving well for the survival.
+A medium-tailed pheasant, the Koklash is found on steep forested hillsides between 6000 to 12000 feet above sea level.
+The call of the cock from which the bird gets its local name "Kwaksha", is a loud singing like Kok-Kok-Kok-Kok ras.
+By and large, the pheasant is suitably adapted to the disturbances in its habitat, hence striving well for the survival.

 Great Himalayan National Park Part 2